Strategic Communications & Marketing

 - Production of all programme promotional material

-- Event management & PR for student recruitment events i.e. Open Days/Taster Days/Postgraduate Information Sessions & Live Q & A events
+- Event management & PR for student recruitment events i.e. Open Days/Taster Days/Postgraduate Information Sessions and Live Q & A events

-- Development & implementation of social media, digital media & traditional media marketing campaigns
+- Development and implementation of social media, digital media and traditional media marketing campaigns

-- Editorial & advertorial features in trade publications, local & national press
+- Editorial and advertorial features in trade publications, local and national press

 Mary Immaculate College's Schools Outreach Programme involves visiting secondary schools, attending career fairs, coordinating the College Open Days, Information Evenings, Taster Sessions and offering campus tours to ensure that as many prospective students as possible learn about the full range of exciting opportunities MIC has to offer.

 - Visit MIC's dedicated Open Day website here